Skip to content Skip to footer

 Hepatic Fat Reduction: MRI-PDFF Substudy Data

 The Phase 2 SYNERGY-NASH trial provided more dedicated data on liver histological outcomes, reporting that a significant proportion of participants achieved NASH resolution without worsening of fibrosis — a clinically meaningful histological endpoint.
-While these findings are from a smaller participant population than the main weight and glycemic trials, they are consistent with what would be expected given the magnitude of metabolic improvement documented across the main program.
-Tirzepatide kidney disease research is also ongoing, with the SURMOUNT-MMO and dedicated nephrology studies examining cardiovascular and renal endpoints in higher-risk populations.

 Tirzepatide Sleep Apnea Research: What the SURMOUNT-OSA Trial Found